Life (Neil Young and Crazy Horse album): Recording

-The live tracks were recorded in concert at the Universal Amphitheatre in Universal City, CA on November 18 and 19, 1986.
+The album largely consists of songs that Young debuted during the 1986 Live in a Rusted Out Garage Tour in support of his Landing on Water album.
+Backing tracks for seven of the nine tracks were recorded in concert at the Universal Amphitheatre in Universal City, CA on November 18 and 19, 1986.
 "Mideast Vacation", "Around The World" and "When Your Lonely Heart Breaks" were recorded on the 18th, "Inca Queen", "Too Lonely" and "Prisoners Of Rock 'N' Roll" were recorded on the 19th.
 "Long Walk Home" is a mix of recordings from both these dates.
-The two studio recordings came from sessions at the Record One recording studio.
+"Cryin' Eyes" and "We Never Danced" were recorded at the Record One recording studio and further overdubs were added to the live tracks to complete the album.